Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 The Adoption Subsidy Conversation You Need to Have Now

 Oklahoma Adoption Assistance provides monthly subsidies for children adopted from DHS or tribal custody who meet the definition of "special needs" under federal and state law.
-In Oklahoma, virtually all children who have been in DHS foster care qualify as special needs under the federal definition — which includes children who are older, have medical or developmental needs, are members of sibling groups being placed together, or are members of a racial or ethnic minority for whom appropriate adoptive placement is difficult to find.
+Eligibility depends on the child's circumstances and can include children who are older, have medical or developmental needs, are members of sibling groups being placed together, or are members of a racial or ethnic minority for whom appropriate adoptive placement is difficult to find.

 Additional financial tools for foster parents adopting from DHS: